xayon40-12/boxarray/README.md

-# boxarray
+# boxarray.rs

-Safe way to allocate and initialize nested arrays directly on the heap inside a `Box`.
+Safe way to allocate and initialize nested arrays directly on the heap in Rust.

 ## Usage